Sioux Falls Christian Schools

 Sioux Falls Christian Schools (SFC) is a private school located in Sioux Falls, South Dakota.
 The school was founded in 1958 as an elementary school named Calvin Christian.
 Since its inception, SFC has expanded and currently offers programs from pre-kindergarten to 12th grade and is accredited by the state of South Dakota and Christian Schools International.

-The superintendent is Jay Woudstra.
-The High School Principal is Jeremy Vannieuwenhuyzen, Middle School Principal is Jake Pettingill, Elementary Principal is Kym Johnston, and Preschool Director is Michelle Baker.
-The administrative team also includes Assistant Principal Mark Pettingill, Support Services Coordinator Rachel Niemeyer, Curriculum/Assessment Director Nicole DeJong, and Spiritual Life Director Luke Vanderleest.
-The high school enrollment is over 400, with a graduating class of around 100.
+Sioux Falls Christian operates independently from the Harrisburg SD school district but receives some government funding.
+The school board president is Jonathan Bentz and the Superintendent is Jay Woudstra.
+The High School Principal is Jeremy Vannieuwenhuyzen, Middle School Principal is Jake Pettingill and Elementary Principal is Kym Johnston.